lankydan/corda-multiple-notaries/corda-multiple-notaries-wordpress.md

 [gist https://gist.github.com/lankydan/4d2ed4fa4f82fea6befb87c26fbc8190 /]

 As you can see, all the transaction does is retrieve the Notary that is related to the input state and uses it for itself.
-This information can be extracted because `message` is a `StateAndRef` and accessing its `state` property will return a `TransactionState`.
+This information can be extracted because <code>message</code> is a <code>StateAndRef</code> and accessing its <code>state</code> property will return a <code>TransactionState</code>.
 Following this format.
 Creating new transactions that consume a state and produce a number of outputs is straightforward.
 This format is also valid for multiple input states.
 If, and only if, they all reference the same Notary.

 So...
 With all this talk about input states with different Notaries.
 I should probably discuss it further.